jfocht/redis-job-queue/README.md

 Redis Job Queue
 ===============

-This is a simple example of how to set up a job queue using Redis and Python.
+A simple job queue using Redis and Python.

 Requirements
 ------------